CommonBannannas/USDCN-project2_Traffic_Sign_Classifier/writeup_template.md

 As a first step, I decided to convert the images to grayscale because the 3 color channels may cause learning difficulties for the model and add complexity.
 Then I applied the equalizeHist function from cv2 library to make the images more bright.
 At last, I normalized the images.

-Here is an example of a traffic sign image before and after grayscaling and after histogram equalizing:
+Example of a traffic sign image before and after grayscaling and after histogram equalizing:

 ![alt text][image3]

-Here is an example of an original image and an augmented image:
+Example of an original image and an augmented image:

 ![alt text][image4]

-#### 2. My final model consisted of the following layers:
+#### 2. Final model layers:

 | Layer         		|     Description	        					|